organix/mycelia/wart.md

 2#10 | Symbol | (x>>2) = index into symbol table
 2#11 | Actor  | (x&~3) = machine address of cell

-Since they are opaque values,
-_Procedures_ are encoded as _Actors_,
+_Procedures_ are encoded as _Actors_
-using the raw code address.
+(since they are opaque values), using the raw code address.
-Some code performs additional checks to disambiguate when needed.
+Some code performs an additional check to disambiguate when needed.

 ### Object Method Invocations